Visual Arts and Health

 Once again this year, figures from the world of science and culture, along with professors from the Faculty of Biomedical Sciences and the Academy of Architecture at Università della Svizzera italiana (USI), coordinated by Enzo Grossi and Luigi Di Corato, will engage in discussions for seven Mondays on seven topics that connect the visual arts to the health and well-being of individuals.
 This is what 'Visual Arts and Health' offers, the fourth edition of the Cultura e Salute (Culture and Health) course promoted by the Faculty of Biomedical Sciences at USI in collaboration with the Cultural Division of the City of Lugano and IBSA Foundation for scientific research.

-The themed lectures, which are open to the public, will take place from Monday, 7 October to Monday, 2 December in the Aula Polivalente Hall at East Campus in Lugano from 6 p.m. to 7.45 p.m.
+The themed lectures, which are free and open to the public, will take place from Monday, 7 October to Monday, 2 December in the Aula Polivalente Hall at East Campus in Lugano from 6 p.m. to 7.45 p.m.
+No registration is required.

 The meetings are aimed at students and doctoral students from the Faculty of Biomedical Sciences, the Academy of Architecture and the Faculty of Communication, Culture and Society at USI, as well as all citizens who wish to attend.
 Each lecture will include an introductory keynote speech that will present the topic based on the most up-to-date scientific literature.
 This introduction will be followed by a debate in which one or more experts will be involved as discussants.